Oktoberfest September 18th through November 6th every Wednesday through Sunday!

 Fridays and Saturdays are open to anyone 21+ with a valid ID 5pm to 1:00am.
 Live band The Bluebirds

-Sunday is open to all ages (anyone under 21 must be accompanied by parent) from 1:00 pm to 7:30 pm.
-Live band The Bluebirds
+Sunday is open to all ages (anyone under 21 must be accompanied by a parent) from 1:00 pm to 7:30 pm.
+Live band performance by The Bluebirds

 No One Does It Like Old World

-Old World Huntington Beach has been host of Orange County's Biggest Party since 1978!
-This year's Oktoberfest promises to be the best celebration yet, offering authentic German Food (voted "Best Bratwurst" in California), imported German Beers, German Bands straight from Germany, an army of Beautiful Shot Girls, and other festivities, competitions, games & more.
-So come on down and experience the best Oktoberfest celebration in the World - Old World Huntington Beach.
+Old World Huntington Beach has hosted Orange County's Biggest Party since 1978!
+This year's Oktoberfest promises to be the best celebration yet.
+Enjoy authentic German Food (voted "Best Bratwurst" in California), imported German Beers, German Bands straight from Germany, an army of Beautiful Shot Girls, and other festivities, competitions, games & more.
+So come and experience the best Oktoberfest celebration in the World at Old World Huntington Beach.